Skip to content

 • sf project deploy start pushes local changes to the org

-• sf project retrieve start pulls org changes to local project
+• sf project retrieve start pulls org changes to the local project

-• Source tracking (enabled by default in scratch orgs and sandboxes) detects which files changed on either side, enabling bidirectional sync
+• Source tracking (enabled by default in scratch orgs; also supported in Developer and Developer Pro sandboxes when the associated production org has source tracking enabled) detects which files changed on either side, enabling bidirectional sync

-• Conflict detection flags when both local and org have changed the same metadata component
+• Conflict detection flags cases where both local and org have changed the same metadata component

 Source Tracking Limitations

-Source tracking only works with scratch orgs and sandboxes.
-It does not work with production orgs or Developer Edition orgs.
-For non-tracked orgs, you must manually specify what to deploy or retrieve using manifest files (package.xml).
+Source tracking works with scratch orgs and Developer/Developer Pro sandboxes only.
+It does not work with Partial Copy or Full Copy sandboxes, production orgs, or Developer Edition orgs.
+For non-tracked orgs, specify what to deploy or retrieve using manifest files (package.xml).

 Refresh Planning